YevgenVasylenko/FileManager/README.md

 ## Overview

-Fresh look on file manager application for iPad with more human design interface.
+Fresh look on file manager application for iPad with more simple design.
 <!-- TODO: Add a screenshot of the live project.
     1. Link to a 'live demo.'
     2. Describe your overall experience in a couple of sentences.